LutetiumCalciumLee/Studying_C_Programming_Language/README.md

 ## Key Topics Covered

 - **History and Purpose:**
-  C was originally developed by Dennis Ritchie at Bell Labs in the early 1970s for programming the UNIX operating system and is now widely used for system and application software development.[1][3][6]
+  C was originally developed by Dennis Ritchie at Bell Labs in the early 1970s for programming the UNIX operating system and is now widely used for system and application software development.
 - **Structure of a C Program:**
   A C program typically includes preprocessor directives, a main function, variable declarations, executable statements, and (optionally) user-defined functions.
 Each statement ends with a semicolon.
 - **Compilation and Execution:**